matplotlib/matplotlib/doc/users/interactive_guide.rst

 Command Prompt Integration
 ==========================

-Integrating a GUI window into a CLI introduces a conflict: there are two infinite loops that want to be waiting for user input on the main thread in the same process.
-Python wants to be blocking the main thread it it's REPL loop and the GUI framework wants to be running it's event loop.
+So far, so good.
+We have the REPL (like the IPthon terminal) that lets us interactively send things code to the interpreter and get results back.
+We also have the GUI toolkit that run an event loop waiting for user input and let up register functions to be run when that happens.
+However, if we want to do both we have a problem: the prompt and the GUI event loop are both infinite loops that each think *they* are in charge!
 In order for both the prompt and the GUI widows to be responsive we need a method to allow the loops to 'timeshare' :

 1. let the GUI main loop block the python process when you want interactive windows
 2. let the CLI main loop block the python process and intermittently run the GUI loop

-The inverse problem, embedding an interactive prompt into a GUI, is also a way out of this problem by letting the GUI event loop always run the show, but that is essentially writing a full application.
+3. fully embed python in the GUI (but this is basically writing a full application)

+.. _cp_block_the_prompt:

 Blocking the Prompt
 -------------------

-The simplest "integration" is to start the GUI event loop in 'blocking' mode and take over the CLI.
-While the GUI event loop is running you can not enter new commands into the prompt (your terminal may show the charters entered into stdin, but they will not be processed by python), but the figure windows will be responsive.
-Once the event loop is stopped (leaving any still open figure windows non-responsive) you will be able to use the prompt again.
-Re-starting the event loop will make any open figure responsive again.

-To start the event loop until all open figures are closed use `pyplot.show(block=True)`.
-To start the event loop for a fixed amount of time use `pyplot.pause`.

-Without using ``pyplot`` you can start and stop the event loops via ``fig.canvas.start_event_loop`` and ``fig.canvas.stop_event_loop``.

-.. warning

-   By using `Figure.show` it is possible to display a figure on the screen without explicitly starting the event loop and not being in interactive mode.
-This may work but will likely result in a non-responsive figure and may not even display the rendered plot.

-This technique can be very useful if you want to write a script that pauses for user interaction, see :ref:`interactive_script`.

 .. autosummary::
    :template: autosummary.rst